zerstoeren/smb-scan/README.md

 - tests SMB on port 139 and 445
 - tests SMB versions
 - ICMP for SMB to speed things up a bit
+- you can now read in a target file

 TODO
 ===

-add the abiltity to read target files.

 add credentials